lino-framework/book/docs/dev/contrib.rst

   passed, claiming that Lino is perfect and everything works well, but *you* know it better, you know that there is a bug!
 The best thing to do in this situation is to first write a new test case which reproduces your bug.
-This is called *coverage*.
 This new test case will of course break the test suite.
-If you never worried about these things, you might leave this step for later or to a more experienced contributor.
+You then fix the bug.

 Documentation change
 --------------------

-Tranlsations
+Translations
 ------------

 Test case